December 09, 2011

-The National Institute on Drug Abuse (NIDA) will hold a press conference on Tuesday, December 14, to announce the results of its 2010 Monitoring the Future survey.
-The survey, funded by NIDA - part of the National Institutes of Health - tracks annual drug abuse trends of 8th-, 10th-, and 12th-grade students, including attitudes and perceived risk of specific illicit drugs.
+The National Institute on Drug Abuse (NIDA) will hold a press conference on Wednesday, December 14, to announce the results of its 2011 Monitoring the Future survey.
+The survey, funded by NIDA—part of the National Institutes of Health—tracks annual drug abuse trends of 8th, 10th, and 12th-grade students, including attitudes and perceived risk of specific illicit drugs.
 It is one of three major polling instruments the Department of Health and Human Services uses to monitor the nation's substance abuse patterns.
 Information from these surveys helps identify potential drug problem areas, assess whether federal drug prevention efforts are effective, and ensure that resources are targeted to areas of greatest need.
-For more information on the MTF survey, visit our Monitoring the Future information page.
+During the announcement of this year's MTF data, NIDA will also unveil its PEERx campaign to educate teens on the dangers of prescription drug abuse.
+For more information on the MTF survey, visit: www.drugabuse.gov/drugpages/MTF.html.
+To preview PEERx, visit: http://teens.drugabuse.gov/peerx/.

-What: Release of the 2010 Monitoring the Future Survey Results
+WHAT: Release of the 2011 Monitoring the Future Survey results

 Nora D. Volkow, M.D.